 Note: if you are looking at the responses for more than 3 questions, this bar will become a side bar graph rather than a vertical bar graph, as shown below.

 While viewing the bar graph, you can show the Actual score or the Normalized score.

 Normalized Score: allows you to view all questions on the same scale expressed as a percentage of 100.
-This is helpful if you are looking to compare the responses for rating questions or scored attributes with different response scales.
+This is helpful if you are looking to compare the responses for rating questions with different response scales.

 The 9-box view is best for comparing two different questions.
 For example, if you wanted to compare every department against these two questions, you navigate to the 9-box view and then on the "Group by" dropdown and select "Department."
 From here, you'll be able to hover over each dot to see where the department fell in regards to these two questions.

 The Heatmap view is best for comparing different groups of responders against each other across more than one question.
 It provides the most data in a single visualization.
 You can apply filters to cut your data even further to compare very specific employee groupings.